micans/bash-utils/README.md

   - If needed, perl regular expression selection of column names, e.g. `foo\d{3}`.
   - Syntax is compact and avoids shell metacharacters.

   `pick` is the latest incarnation of a concept that I've attempted many times over the years.
-The recent ones were all called `recol`.
 This is the first one that is fun to use, surprisingly powerful, and an implementation that has some aspects of elegance.

   The interface is a tiny command-line format to describe column selection, row filtering, and derived column computation.
 It was designed to avoid shell